Naft Al-Basra SC

-Naft Al-Basra SC (نادي نفط البصرة الرياضي) is a football club based in Al-Tamimia District, Basra, Iraq, that plays in Iraqi Premier League.
+Naft Al-Basra SC (نادي نفط البصرة الرياضي) is a professional football club based in Al-Tamimia District, Basra, Iraq, that plays in Iraqi Premier Division League.
+The club was formerly known as Naft Al-Junoob (1979–1990; 2003–2020) and Al-Rumaila (1990–2003), and have been called Naft Al-Basra since 2020.

 History

 Name changes

 The club was founded on 27 November 1979 as "Naft Al-Junoob", before changing to the name "Al-Rumaila" on 6 March 1990, and returned to the name "Naft Al-Junoob" on 20 April 2003, the club played in Iraqi Premier League at the 2004–05 season for the first time.

 On October 23, 2020, the club's management, which was elected a few days prior, decided to change the name of the club from "Naft Al-Junoob" to "Naft Al-Basra" and officially announced this, as they changed the logo.

 Rivalries

 Naft Al-Basra contest the Basra Derby with Al-Mina'a.
 Since 2005, there have been 29 competitive Basra Derbies.
 Al-Mina'a hold the precedence in these matches, with 10 victories to Naft Al-Basra's 7; there have been 12 draws.
 The most decisive result in an Al-Mina'a–Naft Al-Basra game is Al-Mina'a's 4–1 victory at Al Mina'a Stadium, their home ground, on March 11, 2005.
 There have been two incidences of 3–1, Al-Minaa have been won in both matches; home in December 2005, and away in January 2006.
 The competition saw 54 goals scored, 30 for Al-Mina'a and 24 for Naft Al-Basra; the individual player who scored the most goals was Al-Mina'a player Ihsan Hadi and Naft Al-Basra player Bassim Ali, each scored four goals.
 And there are five players who scored for both teams, they are Alaa Aasi, Nasser Talla Dahilan, Ahmed Hassan, Sajjad Abdul Kadhim and Hussam Malik.